frenck/spook/documentation/other_features.md

 :class: dropdown

 - A person needs a user account linked to them.
 Linking one is optional on the People page, and a person without one has nothing to match against, so naming them means this condition can never pass.
+- **Forcing a run is not attributed to anybody.** Pressing "Run actions" on an automation, or calling `automation.trigger`, does not satisfy this condition.
+Home Assistant hands the caller's account to the automation, but the run itself starts a fresh context carrying only a pointer to the caller's, and nothing resolves that pointer back.
+Use `spook.not_triggered_by_user` if you want to catch that case.
 - Where the user comes from depends on the trigger.
-An automation does not inherit the context of whatever set it off, so Spook reads the user out of the trigger.
-A state trigger and an event trigger both carry it.
+A state trigger and an event trigger carry it, when a person caused the change.
 A time trigger, a sun trigger, or a template trigger cannot, because nobody was behind them.
 - A long-lived access token counts as the person who created it.
 An API call authenticated with one looks exactly like that user.
   :::